britishgas-engineering/ya-done/README.md

 The aim of this package is to build a simple configuration for 'yadda' to enable QA test engineers to productively build test projects for web projects using JavaScript.

-ya-done configures 'yadda' with chai with 'selenium-webdriver'. 'yadda' has been created with two context properties. 'selenium-webdriver' can be accessed via the property 'driver' additionally a property of 'ctx', type object, has been added to allow the passing of data between steps.
+ya-done configures 'yadda' with chai with 'selenium-webdriver'. 'yadda' has been created with two context properties. 'selenium-webdriver' can be accessed via the property 'driver'.
+Additionally a property of 'ctx', type object, has been added to allow the passing of data between steps.

-ya-done allows testing with chromedriver, geckodriver and phantomjs.
+ya-done allows testing with the following devices or technologies:

+* Chromedriver
+* Geckodriver
+* PhantomJS
+* BrowserStack
+* Appium

 ### Technologies Used

 * Pre-configured _[yadda](https://github.com/acuminous/yadda)_
 * Pre-configured _[chai-webdriver](http://chaijs.com/plugins/chai-webdriver)_
 * Pre-configured _[phantomJS](http://phantomjs.org/)_
 *  _[BrowserStack](https://www.browserstack.com)_

 ### Default steps